 The Programs of the Secretariat

 The Program Alignment Architecture (PAA) is an inventory of all the programs undertaken by the Secretariat.
-It groups related programs together and links them logically to our strategic outcome: “Government is well managed and accountable, and resources are allocated to achieve results.”
+It groups related programs together and links them logically to our strategic outcome: “Good governance and sound stewardship to enable efficient and effective service to Canadians.”
 It is the foundation for integrated planning, including facilitating decisions about the allocation and control of resources.
 It provides a framework to support governance, planning and decision-making by providing both financial and performance information.

 For more information, please consult the Policy on Management, Resources, and Results Structures.

 Program 1 Decision-Making Support and Oversight

 Through the Decision-Making Support and Oversight program, the Secretariat supports the Treasury Board in its roles as management board of the Government of Canada and as budget office in the government-wide expenditure cycle.
 The program objective is to support the government in promoting value for money and results for Canadians in programs and operations.